WeBankPartners/wecube-docs/docs/introduction-en.md

-# WeCube: A Manamgement Framework for Distributed Architecture
+# WeCube: A Management Framework for Distributed Architecture

 WeCube is an open source, one-stop tool for architecture management and IT operation, which aims to simplify the IT management of distributed architecture.
 Its features can be easily extended by plugins.